 ‘David’s support, development and encouragement of Computerphile has helped to raise the public profile of the University as a centre of excellence in Computer Science, and as somewhere where interdisciplinary approaches thrive.

-David not only coordinates Computerphile: he also writes and features regularly takes part in the videos, and is therefore a public face for the University.
+David not only coordinates Computerphile, he also writes and features regularly in the videos, and has become a public face for the University.
 His enthusiasm and dedication makes him a perfect ambassador.’

 Meet our 2017 Award winners